-Because the City is paying off two existing bonds in 2019, if voters approve, the 2018 Streets Reconstruction Bond would have minimal new financial impact on property owners of between $0-$5 per year, with no new impact for an average primary residence valued at $339,500.
+Because the City is paying off two existing bonds in 2019, the 2018 Street Reconstruction Bond would have minimal new financial impact on property owners – an estimated increase of $5 or less a year for an average primary residence of $339,500.

 Commercial properties are calculated differently.
 At the City’s current bond rate, commercial property owners can expect to pay $25.72 total a year per $100,000 of taxable value.

-Get an estimate of your impact using the bond calculator (note: the calculator estimates total bond impact and does not account for the two bonds that will be paid off in 2019 which will result in a lower impact for a new bond of $0-$5).
+Get an estimate of your impact using the bond calculator (note: the calculator estimates total bond impact and does not account for the two bonds that will be paid off in 2019 which will result in a lower impact for a new bond).

 Based on the average home value in Salt Lake City of approximately $339,500 and the City’s current taxable value, property taxes for the average homeowner would go down approximately $41.35 annually as two existing bonds are paid off – one from 1999 for the Main Library and another from 2009 for The Leonardo.

 $87 Million was chosen for the Streets Reconstruction Bond because City leaders wanted to find the greatest balance between addressing our streets reconstruction need and limiting the cost to City residents.
-Because two current bonds will be paid off in 2019, it is estimated that there will be $0-$5 per year in new financial impact, with no new impact for an average primary residence valued at $339,500.
+Because two current bonds will be paid off in 2019, it is estimated that a new GO Bond would have minimal new financial impact on property owners – an estimated increase of $5 or less a year for an average primary residence of $339,500.

 Because of the long-lasting effects of the Great Recession on City resources, competition with other priorities, and years of frugal budgeting, Salt Lake City has not spent what is needed to preserve and rebuild roads.
 Also, due to the City’s climate during winter, the freeze-thaw cycle worsens the road conditions.
 Over the past several years, the cycle has been more noticeable and the streets are showing that wear.